US should recognize 'free' Taiwan, says ex-top diplomat Pompeo | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Former US Secretary of State Mike Pompeo on Friday called for the US to formally give diplomatic recognition to Taiwan.
+Former United States Secretary of State Mike Pompeo on Friday called for the US to formally give diplomatic recognition to Taiwan.

 "It's the reality.
 It's the fact ... there's no need for Taiwan to declare independence because it's already an independent nation," he told a forum held by Taipei-based think tank, the Prospect Foundation.